SpongePowered/SpongeDocs/source/contributing/implementation/index.rst

 Developing Sponge
 =================

-This sections describes the best way to approach the project when you're intending to develop Sponge itself.
+These sections describes the best way to approach the project when you're intending to develop Sponge itself.
 It is mandatory to be familiar with :doc:`git <../howtogit>` and our :doc:`codestyle`.
-Basic knowledge of the :doc:`/about/structure` is also very helpful.
+Basic knowledge of :doc:`/about/structure` is also very helpful.

 If you want to join us in creating Sponge, head straight over to the :doc:`pr` page.